johnson82nguyen/React-Brewery-Search/README.md

 cd modus
 ```

-Once you're in the main directory run
+After making it to the main directory run

 ```
 npm install
 ```
-To run the application run
+This will download all the dependencies needed in order to make this project run.
+To start the project run the command below once the dependecies are downloaded
 ```
 npm start
 ```

 ## Conclusion

 I hope you guys enjoy my application.
+If there are breweries you are looking for, feel free to use my application.
 It is always extremely fun to learn new technologies and concepts.
-Feel free to download it.
+Feel free to download it the source code.
+The source code has detailed comments explaining the functionality of every component.
 Let me know if you have any questions!
 Have a good day :)